 What Is Pet Screening for Rentals?

-More importantly, pet screening helps landlords evaluate the animal's health, temperament, and fit with the property and community policies.
 This process helps landlords minimize risks like property damage, noise complaints, or aggressive behavior, while allowing responsible pet owners to find housing more easily.

-What Does a Pet Screening Consist Of?
+What Does a Pet Screening For Rentals Consist Of?

 The process generally includes several things below: